Without an effective ecommerce sales funnel, you’re losing money.

 That said, your product description should be appealing too.
 It should clearly describe the product.

 Likewise, always provide social proof on your product pages.
 It builds trust and displays your brand’s authenticity.
-An excellent example is SkinnyMeTea which uses user-generated content on their product pages.
+An excellent example is SkinnyMeTea, which uses user-generated content on its product pages.

 Your customers shouldn’t have to look for the “add to cart” button on your store.